Parliament of Sierra Leone: History

 this however met with failure even when the delegation was sent to London to press for action.

 The protectorate by then was legally regarded as a foreign country.

-This historic process was ongoing when the governor came into the scene by the name of Sir Ransford Slater.
+This historic process was ongoing when the governor came to the scene by the name of Sir Ransford Slater.
 He was prepared to concede to the demand for popular representation but to him it was absurd to have a legislator for both colony and protectorate.